devtoguk/milestone-3-THINGS-TO-DO/README.md

 ### Advertiser Stories
 1. (this is part of our future development, as the app gets more popular)
-2. How do I get my banner on the website?
+2. How do I get my banner on the app?
 3. How can I find out how many clicks my banner has received.

 ## Information Architecture